nour-s/fleet-management/readme.md

 The database is automatically seeded with the data provided in the requirements.md file.
 Notice that the database will be reset on every run allowing you to test the system with different data every time.

-Check the docs folder for class diagram and state diagram.
+Check the docs folder for the class diagram and state diagram.

 ## How to run